Why is fundraising important?

 Once again, we will award the top seller (by bagcount) with $100.
 After the sale we will determine the top seller for the year by combining each scout’s sales totals from the Spring and the Fall.
 The top seller for the year will receive $200.

-In addition, we set a sales goal of 50 bagcount for the year (combining sales from both the Spring and Fall).
-For all scouts that meet or surpass that goal, we will go to a Charlotte Hornets game together.
+In addition, we set a sales goal of 40 bagcount for the year (combining sales from both the Spring and Fall).
+We will have a special outing for all scouts that meet or surpass that goal.

 As a reminder, our unit of currency in our sales is a bag of fertilizer.
 That is why you hear me refer to bagcount for the boys’ sales totals.
 The sale of most of our products count as one bag.
 The exceptions are 50 pound bags of grass seed that count as 2 bags.
 In the Fall, it takes 2 mums to equal 1 bag.
 One carwash equals one bag.
 If you have any question about our exchange rate, please do not hesitate to ask.

 What is the minimum that I need to sell?

 The minimum required sales goal per scout is 15 bags (or equivalent) per year.
 For those that crossed over or joined during the current year, the goal is 8 bags for that first year.
 (The new scouts that cross over in February each year are not expected to participate in the Spring Sale when they join the troop).